quackquack4444/m3u-filetransfer/README.md

 Linux example:  _python m3u_transfer_v1.0.0.py "a playlist.m3u" "/run/media/me/HDDBackup/C/iTunes/Music/" "/run/media/me/512GBSD/music"_
   (an example based on the transfer between a mounted external HDD and the target SD card, also mounted).

+Offset:
+for a one-hour positive offset: _python copy_m3u.py "playlist.m3u" "M:\Music\Music" "D:\sync" --offset 1_
+for one hour backwards: _python copy_m3u.py "playlist.m3u" "M:\Music\Music" "D:\sync" --offset -1_

+For half hours you can use fractions ie, 30 minutes: --offset 0.5 or 90 minutes: --offset 1.5 Another point to note:
+If you have:
+Source:       12:00
+Destination:  12:30

+if you set --offset 1, the comparison effectively becomes:
+Source:       13:00
+Destination:  12:30

+so the file will be updated.
+But without an offset, the source would be considered older and left alone.

 I have to admit that (and it will be obvious to many) that this was written with the assistance of ChatGPT, hence the MIT licence as I cannot really say that I wrote it myself.
 I can program, and have been doing so for 40 years, but I needed a quick solution when I discovered that the App/program I'd paid for stopped working.
 Sorry, I've not written documentation for years! and this is my first proper attempt at uploading/publishing to GitHub.